HOW DOES LRC SUPPORT ELCA SEMINARIES?

 HOW THEN SHALL WE LIVE?
 Manifesting Lives of Eco-Justice, Faith and Love with Cynthia Moe-Lobeda, Johan Bergh, Lisa Dahill and others, March 17-18, 2014 at Trinity Lutheran Seminary, Columbus, OH More information

 April 17 & 18, 2012 "Getting Green Faithfully" presenters include Fletcher Harper, Executive Director of GreenFaith; David Rhoads, Professor of New Testament, Emeritus the Lutheran School of Theology at Chicago; Cynthia Moe-Lobeda, Seattle University Associate Professor of Environmental Studies, Theology and Religious Studies; and Gilson Waldkoenig, Professor of Church in Society, B.B.
 Maurer Chair for Town and Country Church Ministry and Director of the Town and Country Church Institute (TCCI).
 This event is past, but click here to learn more about the program and presenters.

 Research Project by Cameron Harder, Lutheran Theological Seminary of Saskatoon: “Identifying Core Values of Under-represented Stakeholders in Resource-based Industries and Communities”

-Gettysburg Seminary Goes Geothermal: link.
+Gettysburg Seminary Goes Geothermal (June 2011).
 Gettysburg Joins Wartburg as the second ELCA Seminary to embrace geothermal energy sources.